sassoftware/restaf-uidemos/README.md

 npm start ../myenv.file
 ```

 Now visit the site indicated in the console.

+The initial window will prompt you for:

+1. The Viya server you wish to use.
+Specify the full url including http or https.
+2. The clientid you obtained from your adminstrator.

-You will be prompted for userid and
-password.
-If logon is successful you will see the application.
+You will be prompted for your userid and password.
+If logon is successful you will then be prestened with a list
+of demos that you can try.